 BLOND:ISH - DJ, Producer and Bye Bye Plastic founder

 It was going to be a huge year for me.
-I had my own night, a brand new weekly residency, called Human Nature, at one of the biggest clubs on the island.
+I had my own night, a brand new weekly residency called Human Nature at one of the biggest clubs on the island.
 And I still had all my usual bookings from previous seasons.
 So I had a full Ibiza season.
 A 20-week run starting in the beginning of May and ending in October, which meant moving out to the island for the entire summer.

 Read this next: What's Ibiza like in October?

 Obviously we're going to need to be dynamic in these times.
 Event promoters can't plan events a year in advance anymore.
 Parties are going to be smaller and promoters are going to be forced to go back to basics.
-In the future, we're going to see more community driven events and less monopolised parties in the hands of the big players.
+In the future, we're going to see more community-driven events and fewer monopolised parties in the hands of the big players.
 People are going to have to learn how to adapt in the way that they are adapting to the live stream platforms.

 Dave Browning - Director, GAME OVER

 It was gearing up to be a big summer for Game Over and One Night Stand.
 We would have had been back at DC10 with Carl Cox headlining.
-Plus a 20-date WILDCHILD residency was on the cards and we were working with Resistance at Privilege on at least nine-dates, along with many other interested events and one off projects.
+Plus a 20-date WILDCHILD residency was on the cards and we were working with Resistance at Privilege on at least nine-dates, along with many other interesting events and one-off projects.

-In the meantime we’ve been keeping busy with social media, which we take care of for Carl and Joseph Capriati.
+In the meantime, we’ve been keeping busy with social media, which we take care of for Carl and Joseph Capriati.
 That's an ongoing job and we have a little team doing that.
 We're trying to plan what we can.
 We're speaking to everyone, trying to look for opportunities.
-But it’s very difficult to book your DJs and get tickets on sale because come to the day of the party you don’t know what is going to happen.
+But it’s very difficult to book your DJs and get tickets on sale because come the day of the party, you don’t know what's going to happen.
 Speak to any of the club owners here on the island and no one is 100% clear what is supposed to happen.
 It may be different for the daytime venues with hotels, I don’t know.
 It's an unprecedented situation for everyone.

 Gemma Charters - Director of Brands and Events, O Beach Ibiza

 Obviously the health and safety of our guests and staff is paramount and we will be adhering to government policies on how we need to operate as a venue.
-If social distancing remains present then this will mean our capacities are affected.
-Therefore the O Beach experience might not be quite the same as people are used to.
+If social distancing remains present then our capacities are affected.
+Therefore, the O Beach experience might not be quite the same as people are used to.
 Nevertheless, our customers can expect the same dedicated service.